monax/hoard/README.md

 ### Maturity

+Hoard is still pre-release and pre-version, there may be breaking changes to the API at any time.
+Before version tag v1.0.0 changes minor version number changes may break the hoard.proto or hoarctl APIs (e.g. 0.3.4 -> 0.4.0) but patch number changes should leave it intact (e.g. 0.3.4 -> 0.3.5).

-Hoard is still pre-release, the cryptographic libraries used are standard Go libraries (and Go's NACL implementation) so should be of reasonable quality and are widely deployed.
+The cryptographic libraries used are standard Go libraries (and Go's NACL implementation) so should be of reasonable quality and are widely deployed.
 The encryption scheme is straight-forward and has an isolated implementation.
 However there may be bugs in the implementation.

 ## Specification